 Tesco is the third largest retailer in the world, and they use this size as a way of offering good opportunities to their staff.
 The company believe in recruiting people at the start of their careers, and offering them a career with great progression opportunities.
 The Tesco recruitment process is designed to ensure that they only employ the best applicants.
-The Tesco selection process contains several steps, read on to learn more about it.
+The Tesco selection process contains several steps, get ready with JobTestPrep to excel and land the Tesco job you desire.

 Once you have submitted your Tesco application form, and your application is progressed further, you are invited to take some Tesco psychometric tests.
-Tesco’s aptitude tests in England are provided by the testing company CEB’s SHL, and in Ireland by cut-e.
+Tesco’s aptitude tests are typically provided by the testing company Saville.
 Depending on the role, there are a number of tests you may encounter.

 The Tesco numerical reasoning test assesses your ability to use and manipulate numerical data provided in the form of charts, graphs or tables.
 After identifying the relevant information you have to perform calculations often involving percentages, ratios and inflation change as well as other mathematical functions.
 The questions are multiple choice, meaning that you have to pick the correct answer from a list of options.
 This is easier said than done as there may just be a decimal place in the wrong place or other such distractors.
 There are usually 18 questions to answer in 18 minutes.